dgnsrekt/Autochart-TV/README.md

 RANDOMCRYPTO | Generates and displays random crypto tickers | Number of tickers.
 Max=9 TOPSTOCKGAINERS | Pull and displays top gainers from iex exchange. | Number of tickers.
 Max=9 TOPSTOCKLOSERS | Pull and displays top losers from iex exchange. | Number of tickers.
+Max=9 FOMODDSUPERFILTERCOMMAND | Uses https://api.fomodd.io/superfilter to filter the shit from the shitcoins | Number of tickers.
+Max=9
-Max=9 SCREENSHOT | Takes a screenshot of the currently displayed tickers | None
+SCREENSHOT | Takes a screenshot of the currently displayed tickers | None

 ## Contact